 3. Know Who to Name Beneficiary

-You take out a life insurance policy so that you can take care of your loved ones from the grave.
-It’s important to be very specific when naming one or more beneficiaries, as vagueness could result in many problems when you’re gone.
+You take out a life insurance policy so that you can take care of your loved ones.
+It's important to be very specific when naming one or more beneficiaries, as vagueness could result in many problems when you're gone.

 If you want to provide for your family, it makes sense to name your spouse as a beneficiary.
 Depending on how old your kids are, you could split the money up, but you should always avoid naming a minor.